-Low vision symptoms nclude loss of central and/or peripheral (side) vision, blurred or hazy vision or night blindness.
+Low vision symptoms include loss of central and/or peripheral (side) vision, blurred or hazy vision or night blindness.
 A person may have trouble recognizing faces, reading, driving and shopping.
-If you experience any of these problems, it is important to see your ophthalmologist, who will check for and treat any underlying conditions and advise on low vision resources and low vision aids and devices to help with reading and other daily tasks.
+If you experience any of these problems, it is important to see your ophthalmologist.
+They will check for and treat any underlying conditions and recommend low vision resources, rehabilitation, aids and devices to help with reading and other daily tasks.

 - Make sure that rugs and shower/bath/tub mats are slip-proof.